hyperledger-labs/splice/README.md

 *Tip:* if `damlBuild` fails with weird errors, then that might be due to stale `damlBuild` outputs.
 Try forcing a clean rebuild by cleaning via SBT, e.g., `apps-common/clean` and similar for the dependent project.

+### Daml Numerics

+To represent Daml `Numeric`s for any user facing APIs (console commands), we use `scala.math.BigDecimal`s.
+We use Scala BigDecimals instead of Java BigDecimals (that are used in the Daml repo) because integers, floats etc. are automatically converted to Scala BigDecimals by the Scala compiler unlike Java BigDecimals (`wallet.tap(10)` vs `wallet.tap(new java.math.BigDecimal(10))`).

+To represent Daml Numerics in Protobuf we use `string`s (there is no Protobuf BigDecimal type).
+Conversions to and from `string`s should occur via `Numeric.toString` and `Numeric.fromString` from `com.daml.lf.data.Numeric`.

+When interacting with the Ledger API, we convert the Scala BigDecimals to Java BigDecimals.

+Overall, please refer to the `wallet.tap` command implementation for the canonical handling of Daml Numerics.

 ## GCE Clusters

 The public Canton Network clusters are currently hosted in Google